stporter/weather-app/README.md

 ### MVP Goals

-- As a user, I would like there to be a search bar so that I can generate the 5 day forecast of the location I am searching for
+- As a user, I would like there to be a search bar so that I can generate the three day forecast of the location I am searching for
-- As a user, I would like there to be an hourly forecast for the current day so that I know how the temperature is going to change throughout the day

 - As a user I would like there to be further specific weather details for every search, so that I know all of the information about the weather for that specific location and day (wind, humidity, pressure, degrees in C)

 ### Stretch Goals